swiftlang/swift-evolution/proposals/testing/NNNN-polling-confirmations.md

 Additionally, I'd like to thank [Jonathan Grynspan](https://github.com/grynspan) for his help with API design, as well as for investigating tracking task execution time.

+Furthermore, I'd like to thank [Brandon Williams](https://github.com/mbrandonw) for suggesting that polling confirmations capture reported issues to determine if a polling attempt has succeeded or failed.